zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_08_en-US_VACUUM_ENERGY_ENGINEERING.md

 The key insight: The vacuum is not a uniform sea of fluctuations.
 It has topological structure.
 By creating asymmetric gradients in this structure, we can induce directional energy flow from the vacuum into measurable fields.

 This is NOT perpetual motion.
-The vacuum is not "empty" — it contains the zero-point energy of all quantum fields.
+The vacuum is not "empty", it contains the zero-point energy of all quantum fields.
 RTM provides a mechanism to tap this reservoir.

 ### 1.2 Key Results from Simulations